chaser-01/rummyJS/README.md

 # rummyTS
+**Warning!** This library is currently under heavy development.
+The API is unstable and may change at any moment without prior notice.
+Use at your own risk.

-A unit-tested package for modelling a game of Rummy.
+A unit-tested library for modelling a game of Rummy.
 It features:
 - Standard player moves
 - Mid-game player additions/removals
 - Gamestate validation